What Is an Air Oil Separator & Why Your Subaru Needs One - Crawford Performance

 Once you’ve chosen the right Air Oil Separator for your Subaru, proper installation and upkeep are key to getting the performance and protection you paid for.
 An AOS isn’t a “set it and forget it” part; it’s an integral component of your engine’s health that requires a little attention to do its job effectively.
 The good news is that maintaining a quality AOS is straightforward.
 By following a few simple steps for installation and maintenance, you can ensure your engine stays clean and powerful for years to come, whether you’re commuting to work or pushing the limits on the track.

-Key Installation and Warranty Info
+Installation Tips and Warranty Essentials

 Proper installation is the foundation for your AOS to work correctly.
 While many enthusiasts are comfortable with a DIY approach, we strongly recommend professional installation.
 An AOS integrates with your PCV and coolant systems, and incorrect routing of hoses can lead to serious engine problems.
 A professional technician ensures everything is connected perfectly, preventing leaks and guaranteeing optimal function from day one.
 Plus, many performance parts warranties, including our own 12-month/12,000-mile engine warranty, require installation by a certified shop to protect your investment.

-Your Simple Maintenance Checklist
+Your Simple AOS Maintenance Checklist

 Keeping your AOS in top shape doesn't require a lot of work, just consistency.
 The most important thing you can do is stick to a regular maintenance schedule.
 First, continue with regular oil changes using a high-quality, fully synthetic oil.
 This is especially critical for modified engines, as synthetic oil provides superior protection and longevity.
 While you’re under the hood, perform a quick visual inspection of the AOS and its hoses.
 Look for any signs of cracking, brittleness, or leaks.
 Most high-quality units are designed to be easily disassembled for cleaning, which you should consider doing periodically to clear out any accumulated gunk and ensure the internal pathways are clear.

-How to Monitor Performance and Spot Issues
+How to Spot Issues and Monitor Performance

 Staying in tune with your vehicle will help you spot potential issues before they become major problems.
 A failing AOS can show several signs, such as a sudden increase in oil consumption, blue smoke from the exhaust (especially on startup), or visible oil in your intercooler or intake piping.
 If you notice any of these symptoms, get your system inspected immediately.
 Oil slipping past a faulty AOS can lower your fuel's octane rating, leading to engine "knock" or "detonation."
 This phenomenon can cause severe damage to your pistons and rings.
 Addressing these issues often requires expert engine tuning services to restore performance and prevent further damage.